ko5tik/pribluda.de/contents/articles/mocking_hipsters/index.md

 lang: en
 ---

-Cool webapps nowadays afre made with lot of javascript and boilerplate code.
+Cool webapps nowadays are made with lot of javascript and boilerplate code.
+It is almost as bad as EIB.
 [JHipster](https://www.jhipster.tech/) helps you to  get your prototype up and running  in minutes (and it takes a lot more time to look arround at all the cool stuff that you do not have to write yourself by hand).
 But you still have to code your business logic -  and of course test it.
 How does it play together with mocking?